ManibalaSinha/Python/README.md

-To improve the documentation for your [Python GitHub repo](https://github.com/ManibalaSinha/Python), you should:
+To improve the python documentation for your [Python GitHub repo](https://github.com/ManibalaSinha/Python), you should:

 This is **critical** — it’s the first thing recruiters and hiring managers see.